-Researchers must sample the right target audience to make inferences about the entire population.
+Researchers must sample the specific target audience to make inferences about the entire population.
 It is impossible to survey the whole population due to logistical concerns, budgetary limitations, and time constraints.
 Dividing the entire population into smaller bits and drawing inferences from them is the most scientific way of researching a large population.
-The quality of the research results directly depends on who your target audience is.
-If you get the target audience mix right, your market research will yield actionable results.

-Here are three attributes that researchers must keep in mind to create a sample from your target audience:
+Here are three attributes that researchers must keep in mind to create a sample from their targeted audience: